theo-commits/cli-tool/README.md

-A simple cli tool I made real quick to test out cobra.
+A really simple cli to read, create, and delete files.
+Designed as a platform to test making CLI tools with Go, cobra, and the charm suite

 # TO DO:

-- Implement Bubbletea to make the CLI a beauitful TUI
+- Implement Bubbletea to make the CLI a beautiful TUI
 - Implement Wish to host our TUI in our own SSH server
 - Probably throw in Docker, we'll see.